Vijayaramanaa/Lp/README.md

 # React + Vite
+this Landing page is created using React.js library

+To run the  Website first we need to clone my repo and change to the correct directory that is lp the type the following comments in terminal
+1.) npm install
+2.) npm dev run
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+you can see the webpage is running in the localhost as of now the Landing page is responsive for Desktop width ranges from 1000px and unfortunately Time being the project will continued shortly his template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: